-Fred Meyer is part of the Kroger family of grocery stores; a family-friendly, one-stop shopping store with 133 locations in Oregon, Washington, Idaho, and Alaska.
+Fred Meyer is a division of the Kroger family of grocery stores; a family-friendly, one-stop shopping store with 133 pharmacies in Oregon, Washington, Idaho, and Alaska.
 See service descriptions for more information.

-- These centers provide an expanded level of pharmaceutical care to the community.
-This care includes wellness and screening services for chronic disease states including glucose, cholesterol, blood pressure, body composition, and tobacco cessation, disease state coaching, pharmacist based prescribing, as well as a wide variety of immunizations and travel medicine.
-In addition, medication therapy management, synchronization programs, and collaborative drug therapy agreement programs provide pharmacists with the opportunity to work with other health care professionals to help patients better manage their health.
+- The Fred Meyer Pharmacy at Orchards provides an expanded level of pharmaceutical care to the community which includes wellness and screening services such as glucose, cholesterol, blood pressure, and body composition.
+Additional services include tobacco cessation and chronic disease state coaching, advanced clinical services with pharmacist prescribing, diabetes prevention program (DPP), immunizations and travel medicine.
+In addition, medication therapy management, medication synchronization programs, transitions of care and collaborative drug therapy agreement programs provide pharmacists with the opportunity to collaborate with other health care professionals to help patients better manage their health by providing comprehensive care.

-The Washington State University Doctor of Pharmacy program has prepared aspiring pharmacists for over 125 years to excel and become leaders in their field.
+Washington State University’s PharmD program has prepared aspiring pharmacists for over 125 years to excel and become leaders in their field.
 The four-year professional curriculum combines a competency-based testing model with a cutting-edge active-learning classroom, including instruction in the professional and legal responsibilities that come with working in healthcare.
 In addition, students learn within a warm, collegial atmosphere where innovation and new thinking are encouraged, and opportunities for research and patient care abound.

-The Vancouver Clinic s a multidisciplinary clinic committed to providing high-quality, cost-effective medical care for patients and families in southwest Washington.
-As a physician-owned and governed group, they are dedicated to building a stimulating practice setting based upon teamwork and mutual respect within the organization.
+The Vancouver Clinic is a multidisciplinary clinic committed to providing high-quality, cost-effective medical care for patients and families in southwest Washington.
+As a physician-owned and governed group, The Vancouver Clinic is dedicated to building a stimulating practice setting based upon teamwork and mutual respect within the organization.
 As integrated members of the community, they are committed to public service and sharing medical expertise.
-The Vancouver clinic also provides a Transitional Care Clinic to serve patients who are at the highest risk of readmission, including those suffering from serious illness, frailty and social isolation.
-Patients are discharged by the hospital, or referred to the clinic by a group of physicians, to receive benefit provided by a team of healthcare specialists including pharmacists.
+The Vancouver Clinic also provides a Transitions of Care Clinic to serve patients who are at the highest risk of readmission, including those suffering from serious illness, frailty and social isolation.
+Patients are discharged by the hospital or referred to the clinic by a group of physicians, to receive benefit provided by a team of healthcare specialists including pharmacists.

 - The Vancouver Clinic (TVC)

-- A community pharmacy residency program is a one year postgraduate training program focused on advancing the resident’s skills in direct patient care, patient care service development, and pharmacy management.
+- A community-based pharmacy residency program is a one-year postgraduate training program focused on advancing the resident’s skills in direct patient care, patient care service development, and pharmacy management.

-- This advanced training opportunity allows you to work alongside cutting-edge pharmacy preceptors and practitioners in the community pharmacy and ambulatory care settings.
+- This advanced training opportunity allows the resident to work alongside cutting-edge pharmacy preceptors and practitioners in the community pharmacy and ambulatory care settings.